 S10 Track Number Example: LL694649116CN.

 The prefix (service indicator) is a combination of 2 Latin characters.
-Additional information can be found out about the package depending on the characters' combination.
+Additional information about the package depends on the characters' variety.
 Here are some combinations for example below:

 |C*||The package.
 CV - the package is insured.|